The capacity to observe oneself clearly and objectively through contemplation and introspection is known as self awareness.

 ⦁ You are aware of the emotional triggers in your life.

-⦁ You feel comfortable controlling your emotions before reacting, and take into account opinions other than your own.
+⦁ You feel comfortable controlling your emotions before reacting, and take into account opinions other than your own. - Put mindfulness meditation to use.

 The Buddhist philosophy-based practice of mindfulness meditation can assist you in staying in the present and developing a more positive self-perception.